ligato/cn-infra/rpc/rest/README.md

 is allowed to access the server.

 `client-basic-auth` allows to define user password pairs that are allowed to access the server.
-The config option defines a static list of allowed user and instantiates default staticAuthenticator.
+The config option defines a static list of allowed user.
+If the list is not empty default staticAuthenticator is instantiated.
 Alternatively, you can implement custom authenticator and inject it into the plugin (e.g.: if you want to read credentials from ETCD).